-The California Environmental Quality Act (CEQA 2014) establishes daily significance thresholds for VOCs and NOx by expanding the annual General Conformity thresholds.
-Daily General Conformity threshold were derived by simply dividing the annual threshold by 365 days.
-This guide expands on this concept for all criteria pollutants and precursors to establish firm significance thresholds/indicators [see Table 4-1, Significance Criteria (Thresholds/Indicators), for values by pollutant].
-If the annual thresholds or the daily thresholds for any given day during the time period of the action are exceeded, the action may be significant.
+5.4 California Environmental Quality Act (CEQA) Thresholds

+The CEQA establishes daily significance thresholds for VOCs and NOx by expanding the annual General Conformity thresholds.
+These daily threshold were derived by simply dividing the annual threshold by 365 days.
+This guide expands on this concept for all criteria pollutants and precursors to establish firm significance thresholds/indicators.
+However, CEQA clearly does not apply to Federal Actions, CEQA only applies to projects of all California state, regional or local agencies.
+(CEQA 2014)